wayneballard/Drobage/README.md

 ## 📝 Overview

 This repository contains a control framework for a vision-guided mobile robot.
-At the current stage, the project focuses on designing, implementing, and evaluating a modular control system that enables a wheeled robot to reliably track the object, successfully coping with external disturbances.
+At the current stage, the project focuses on implementation of autonomous navigation.

-The system combines perception outputs with classical control strategies.
-While the current implementation relies on deterministic control logic, the framework is designed to support future extensions toward learning-based methods.

 ---
 ## 🎯 Aim of the Project